-Last year, we predicted big things for tropical bathrooms and we certainly weren’t wrong!
+Back in 2018, we predicted big things for tropical bathrooms and we certainly weren’t wrong!
 As with many contemporary interior design trends, blurring the boundaries between indoors and outdoors is an enduring theme.
 And, living in the UK, where it certainly isn’t always hot and humid, you may have to think creatively to replicate a tropical setting.

-What is the tropical look in 2019?
+What is the tropical look?

 Whilst last year’s tropical look was mainly focused around creating a lush, green paradise in which you can lose yourself for an hour or two, this year’s style has a more industrial, urban edge to it—perfect for city living.